 That National Union of Rail, Maritime and Transport Workers (UK).
 I have been a member since 1997, and served on the union's national executive 2011-13.

-If you would like to attend, please contact your branch secretary.
+If you are an RMT member and would like to attend, please contact your branch secretary.

 In July, I spoke at an event organised by Islington Labour Party women’s forum, called ‘Keeping women and girls safe in Islington’.
 There were various speakers from community organisations, the council and the police, plus workshops on domestic abuse, sexual harassment, hate crime, gangs and bullying.
 My job was to speak about harassment and violence against women on public transport.